 A merge attaches the changes of one or more branches to another branch, such that the branch which is merged into will also contain the changes of the other branches.
 In this thesis, we limit ourselves to merges with two branches since the so-called octopus merges with more than two branches are hardly ever used, see Section 6.1.
 Let us call the branch which is merged into the merging branch.
 The most recent common ancestor in a merge is called the merge-base.
-Only the changes after the merge-base commit will be translated into the merging branch because all the changes before the merge-base are already adopted in both branches.
+Only the changes after the merge-base are already adopted in both branches.